ansys/pyspeos/README.rst

 Documentation
 -------------
 Documentation is stored in `<./doc>`_ folder and generated using `Sphinx <https://www.sphinx-doc.org/en/master/>`_.
-To build it manually, just run.
+To build it manually, just run:

 .. code::